MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-compliance.md

 - Apps and flows not in solutions
 - Apps and flows with duplicate names
 - Apps and flows with test, demo, template in the name
-- Apps, flows and environments with open [compliance details requests](example-processes.md)
+- Apps, flows, and environments with open [compliance details requests](example-processes.md)
 - Apps currently not compliant with DLP policies or billing policies
 - Grandfathered apps
 - Apps shared with everyone and apps shared with more than 100 users